gaia-platform/gaia-docs/articles/reference/ddl-implicit-relationships.md

 # Implicit Relationships

-Implicit relationships link rows in table by setting a reference value and the relationship is data dependent.
+Implicit relationships link rows in two tables by defining a relationship between fields in those tables.
+This relationship is data dependent.

 In the Data Definition Language (DDL) file you specify a Value Linked Reference that will establish the relationship.

 `field_name references table_name [using [table_name].field_name] [where table_1.field = table_2.field]`

-The relationship is considered 'implicit' since linkage is data dependent and the rows are linked by the reference value.
+The relationship is considered 'implicit' because links between rows are created automatically based on the content of the tables in a reference, and optionally, values in those records.

 The `using` keyword is optional.
 It is only needed when you have more than one relationship between the two specified tables.